annleeli/annleeli.github.io/portfolio.md

 <a name="pong"></a>
 ![Pong](http://i.imgur.com/j4heico.png)
 ## !Ping, but Pong | [Github](https://github.com/polkabear/not-Ping-but-Pong)
 Pong game created in Java.
 The game has both a multi-player and single-player mode.
-The UI elements were the parts of the project that I really liked.
+The UI elements (easily extensible menu) were the parts of the project that I really liked.

 <a name="stars"></a>
 ## CountingStars | [Github](https://github.com/polkabear/CountingStars)